viraj-s15/.dotfiles/README.md

 **NOTE: DO NOT TOUCH ANYTHING IN THE NVIM DIRECTORY OUTSIDE THE USER DIRECTORY**

 For NeoVim I have used AstroNvim which is where the folder leads to, it doesnt let me copy over the font and some plugins for some reasons.
-For example, a plugin such has Telescope works perfectly fine however Overseer is not being copied over.
-I will try to address this issue in the future
+For example, a plugin such has Telescope works perfectly fine however O

 ### Installing